ObserveRTC/client-monitor-js/README.md

 ### The built-in detector issues

-The library ships seven detectors.
+The library ships eight detectors.
 Each one raises its own stateful issue with a typed payload, emits a detector-specific named event on entry, and resolves the issue when the condition clears — enriching the resolved payload with `durationInMs`.

 | `type` | Raised when | Resolved when | Detector-specific event | Payload shape |
 |---|---|---|---|---|